Super Safety Guide 2026: Forced Reset Selectors for AR-15 (FRT, Binary) header image

 Is a Super Safety the same as an FRT?

 No. While both enable rapid semi-automatic fire, they work differently.
-An FRT (Forced Reset Trigger) replaces your entire trigger group and uses hammer energy to force the reset.
-A Super Safety (Forced Reset Selector) only replaces the safety selector and uses BCG cycling to force reset—letting you keep your existing trigger.
+An FRT (Forced Reset Trigger) replaces your entire trigger group, you can't use your own trigger.
+A Super Safety (Forced Reset Selector) only replaces the safety selector and uses BCG cycling to force reset, letting you keep your existing trigger.
+Note that most triggers require a small amount of material removed from the trigger tail for the super safety cam to engage properly.

 What's the difference between a Super Safety and a binary trigger?

 Binary triggers fire one round on trigger pull AND one on trigger release, doubling your rate of fire.
 However, they replace your entire trigger group and can cause unintended discharges if you release the trigger when you don't mean to fire.
-Super safeties only replace the safety selector, work with premium triggers like Geissele, and require deliberate trigger pulls for each shot—making them safer and more controllable while still enabling rapid fire.
+Super safeties only replace the safety selector, work with premium triggers like Geissele, and require deliberate trigger pulls for each shot, making them safer and more controllable.

 Can I use a Geissele trigger with a Super Safety?

 M16 pocket lowers are ideal (no modification needed).
 Low shelf lowers work with most super safeties with little to no fitting.
 High shelf lowers may require material removal or may not work at all.
-Use our compatibility checker above to see if your brand is likely compatible.
+Common compatible brands include Aero Precision, BCM, Daniel Defense, PSA, and most mil-spec receivers.

 Understanding Receiver Pocket Types